DannyArends/CTLmapping/doc/joss/2016/paper.md

--![Figure 2](Fig2.png) Figure 2: By network inference CTL discover the genetic wiring of classical phenotypes and identify known and new key players in the genetic / protein network underlying classical phenotypes using CTL and QTL information, as discovered in GeneNetwork BXD mouse datasets (again from GN207).
+-![Figure 2](Fig2.png) Figure 2: By network inference CTL discover the genetic wiring of classical phenotypes and identify known and new key players in the genetic / protein network underlying classical phenotypes using CTL and QTL information; as discovered without prior information in GeneNetwork BXD mouse datasets (again from GN207).
 Here we visualise significantly changed correlation between genes in different studies as edges between the genes (nodes) with links showing the location (Chr:Position) at which correlation was lost.

-CTL mapping can be applied in model organism experimental crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below); as well as outbred-crosses, such as the Mouse diversity outbred cross (Mouse-DO), the Rat heterogeneous stock (Rat HS) and in Arabidopsis MAGIC; and in natural populations, such as human.
+CTL mapping can be applied in model organism experimental crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below); as well as outbred-crosses, such as the Mouse diversity outbred cross (Mouse-DO), the Rat heterogeneous stock (Rat HS) and in
+A. *thaliana* MAGIC; as well as in natural populations, such as human.
 For statistical power, in general: the more individuals the better.
 But, as a rule of thumb it is about the same as for QTL, i.e., about 100 individuals for a recombinant inbred line (RIL), and 1,000 individuals